forrestdavis/ExperimentNorming/README.md

     python norm.py --models all

 ### Information on Files
+There are two overarching options, outputing by word and by template.

+For by word output, the current version only works with two columns (with optional header) and multi_sent flag.

+stimuli file
+* expecting two columns with an optional header

+normed files are saved to results and can be formatted as an excel file or csv.
+The columns in this
+are:
+* SENT - Sentences combined from columns as given in stimuli file (lower-cased)
+* UNK_SENT - Sentences combined with any missing vocab as \<unk\> (this is what the model sees)
+* hasUNK - Boolean that is 0 if all words are in vocabulary, 1 otherwise
+* WORD_ENTROPY_[MODEL] - Entropy after the word for the MODEL (one column per model)
+* WORD_ENTROPY_AVG - Average entropy after the word across tested models
+* WORD_REDUCTION_[MODEL] - Entropy reduction caused by the word for the MODEL (one column per model)
+* WORD_REDUCTION_AVG - Average entropy reduction caused by the word across tested models
+* WORD_SURP_[MODEL] - Surprisal at the word for the MODEL (one column per model)
+* WORD_SURP_AVG - Average surprisal at the word across tested models

+The outputted is padded so there is a consistent number of columns.
+If there are less words in a given sentence than the maximal, the word will be '' and the output values will be -1.

+For template option, the specification is as follows:

 stimuli file
 * expecting one or two columns with an optional header with the sentences of the form DET NOUN (AUX)* VERB (PARTICLE) DET (ADJ |NOUN )\*NOUN